imor/uci/README.md

 This function should be called once at the end for cleanup.
 It will send the quit uci command to any running engine process.

+#### getAvailableEngines
+This function returns an array of file names which were detected as uci engines.

 ## Installing your own engines
 Place your own uci engines inside the *uci/engines* directory.
-UCI will detect all the uci engines inside the engines directory by visiting all the files recursively and adding them to the uci.engines property.
+UCI will detect all the uci engines inside the engines directory by visiting all the files recursively.
+The detected engines can be retrieved by calling the *getAvailableEngines* function.

 ## Contributing
-Fork, pick an issue to fix from [issues](https://github.com/imor/uci/issues) and send a pull request.
+Fork, pick an issue to fix from [issues](https://github.com/imor/uci/issues) or add a missing feature and send a pull request.

 ## Credits
 The excellent [chess.js](https://github.com/jhlywa/chess.js) library